BSc (Hons) Psychology

 • Communicating effectively in challenging situations

-• Retrieving, comprehending, and using data
+• Retrieving, analysing, and using data

-• Handling primary source material appropriately
+• Handling primary sources appropriately

-• Problem solving and abstract and scientific reasoning
+• Problem solving and scientific reasoning

 • Making critical judgements and evaluations